Dogmatism and Software Engineering should be an oxymoron

 I grew up believing that software is philosophy, knowledge, way of thinking.
 I still do.
-However, I have to admit that based on the things I have seen since I started working in the industry, I believe that more often that not we stumble across stubborn people that get grumpy when technical decisions are not what they agree with.
+However, I have to admit that based on the things I have seen since I started working in the industry, I believe that more often than not, we stumble across stubborn people that get grumpy when technical decisions are not what they agree with.
 That happens many times without having the exact technical knowledge to back their opinion.
 That’s what I call Software Dogmatism.

 Not everyone shares the same thoughts with me, however.
 Growing up in this industry, I sometimes found myself coping more with dogmatism than with software problems and their solutions to a point where it bothers me.
-Here are some example of situations where Software Dogmatism is prominent.
+Here is some example of situations where Software Dogmatism is prominent.

 - Believing that your programming language of preference is better than the rest (wtf!), because… it’s the only one you know

-- Bashing people using a tech different than what you use, because it may mean that someday you may have to learn how to use this tech too.
+- Bashing people using a tech different than what you use because it may mean that someday you may have to learn how to use this tech too.

-- Not having ownership of the code one writes (the great notion of “it works, therefore it’s enough” — leading to all sorts of hidden bugs and non-scalable code) because no one took the time of actually questioning oneself.
+- Not having ownership of the code one writes (the grand notion of “it works, therefore it’s enough” — leading to all sorts of hidden bugs and non-scalable code) because no one took the time of actually questioning oneself.

 I first grasped the concept of the “confidently wrong programmer” by reading Deon Thomas’ excellent article “A Good Programmer: Why You Need to Avoid Being One”.
 Quoting a colleague of his:

 They [confidently wrong programmers] tend to be dogmatic, intolerant and impractical.
 In our line of business, that can result in inappropriate and self-defeating design decision